flozoemartin/MP2/README.md

 # MP2
-Mini project 2 - alcohol consumption in pregnancy and pregancy complications in ALSPAC
+Mini project 2 - alcohol consumption in pregnancy and pregancy complications using ALSPAC

 Author: Flo Martin